Non-equilibrium universality in the dynamics of dissipative cold atomic gases: Emergent DP process

-\textit{Emergent DP process.} It has been conjectured that the defining conditions for the emergence of DP universality are: (i) a local dynamics with a unique absorbing state, (ii) a continuous phase transition with a positive, one-component order parameter and (iii) absence of symmetries \cite{DP_Janssen, DP_Hinrichsen}.
-In a spin chain, these can be reformulated in terms of two fundamental processes: flipping down spins and flipping them up provided there is an up spin in the neighborhood [see Fig.~\ref{fig:fig1}(b)].
-While the former are in our system provided by the radiative decay, the latter emerge by fixing the detuning such that it cancels exactly the nearest neighbor interaction $V$, i.e., $\Delta=-V$.
-This facilitates the excitation of atoms which are adjacent to an already excited one \cite{Lesanovsky14,Urvoy14}.
+It has been conjectured that the defining conditions for the emergence of DP universality are: (i) a local dynamics with a unique absorbing state, (ii) a continuous phase transition with a positive, one-component order parameter and (iii) absence of additional symmetries \cite{DP_Janssen, DP_Hinrichsen}.
+In a spin chain, the simplest setup that meets these conditions consists of two fundamental processes: flipping down spins (self-destruction) and flipping them up provided there is an up spin in the neighbourhood (offspring production) (see two topmost rows in figure \ref{fig:fig2}).
+On the other hand, processes that can create isolated excitations (self-activation) destroy the absorbing property of the ``all-down'' state.
+Hence, they constitute a relevant perturbation away from the DP critical behaviour (fourth row in figure \ref{fig:fig2}).
+The presence of other processes, such as the flipping down of a spin provided there is another up spin in the neighbourhood (coagulation, third row in figure \ref{fig:fig2}) do not modify the critical properties of the system.